Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - [Alexandria](https://www.alexandria.org/): A pretty new "non-profit, ad free" engine, with [freely-licensed code](https://github.com/alexandria-org/alexandria).
 Surprisingly good at finding recent pages.
 Its index is built from the Common Crawl; it isn't as big as Gigablast or Right Dao but its ranking is great.

-- [Fairsearch](https://fairsearch.com/): an ambitious engine from Ahrefs, an SEO/backlink-finder company, that "shares ad profit with creators and protects your privacy".
-Most engines show results that include keywords from or related to the query; Fairsearch also shows results linked by pages containing the query.
+- [Yep](https://yep.com/): an ambitious engine from Ahrefs, an SEO/backlink-finder company, that "shares ad profit with creators and protects your privacy".
+Most engines show results that include keywords from or related to the query; Yep also shows results linked by pages containing the query.
 In other words, not all results contain relevant keywords.
-This makes it excellent for less precise searches and discovery of "related sites", especially with its index of _hundreds of billions of pages._ It's far worse at finding very specific information or recent events for now, but it will probably improve: while this version is live, it's not officially launched yet.
-When it officially launches, **it will be under a different name**.
-I expect Fairsearch to graduate from this section as result relevancy improves.
+This makes it excellent for less precise searches and discovery of "related sites", especially with its index of _hundreds of billions of pages._ It's far worse at finding very specific information or recent events for now, but it will probably improve.

-FairSearch supports Open Graph and some JSON-LD at the moment.
+Yep supports Open Graph and some JSON-LD at the moment.
 A look through the source code for Alexandria and Gigablast didn't seem to reveal the use of any structured data.

 ### Smaller indexes, hit-and-<wbr />miss {#smaller-indexes-hit-and-miss}